Informal and Privatized Transit: Incentives, Efficiency and Coordination: Related Literature

 \section{Related Literature}

-A large and growing literature documents the key role of informal transit in urban mobility and emphasizes the importance of integrating these services with formal public transit~\citep{ipt-india,KUMAR2016102}.
-These works highlight defining aspects of informal transit, including institutional arrangements, regulatory challenges, and service patterns.
+A large literature documents the key role of informal transit in urban mobility and its defining aspects, including institutional arrangements, regulatory challenges, and service patterns.
 Despite taking many forms across contexts, ``informal transport is, stripped to the basics, about profit-seeking operators serving consumer demands''~\citep{cervero2000informal}.
-Motivated by this core feature, we study incentive interactions in such systems, focusing on fixed-route informal transit, common in cities worldwide.
-However, unlike the largely qualitative and case study based informal transit literature rooted in urban planning and political science~\citep{KLOPP2019657,KLOPP2021191}, our work develops a formal framework that complements these diagnostic studies by providing prescriptive tools for incentive design and public transit interventions in such systems.
+Motivated by this core feature, we study incentive interactions in fixed-route informal transit, common in cities worldwide.
+However, unlike the largely qualitative and case study based informal transit literature rooted in urban planning and political science~\citep{KLOPP2021191,Kerzhner_2022}, we develop a formal framework that complements these diagnostic studies with prescriptive tools for incentive design in such systems.

-By modeling the incentives of informal and privatized transit systems and the effects of selfish driver behavior on system performance, our work connects to the literature on the efficiency of decentralized and privatized transportation provision.
+By modeling the incentives of informal transit systems and the effects of selfish driver behavior on system performance, our work connects to the literature on the efficiency of privatized transportation provision.
 Prior work studies competition among private service providers~\citep{rosaia-2020} and emphasizes search frictions~\citep{brancaccio2023search,buchholz2015spatial}, where spatial mismatch leads to matching costs or delays.
 In the context of informal transit,~\citet{mbonu2024market} document how territorial segmentation among minibus associations affects service provision, while~\citet{mittal2024efficient} show that informal transit routes often deviate less from shortest paths than formal public transit.
-Closest to our work,~\citet{Conwell2025PrivatizedTransit} develops a model of privatized shared transit capturing profit-maximizing drivers and rider queuing delays, and studies the efficiency gains from reorganization of privately operated minibuses.
-However, unlike the discrete stochastic queuing model of~\citet{Conwell2025PrivatizedTransit}, we adopt a deterministic continuum queuing framework inspired by Vickrey’s bottleneck model~\citep{vickrey1969congestion} and leverage ideas from congestion games, enabling a closed-form equilibrium analysis.
+Closest to our work,~\citet{Conwell2025PrivatizedTransit} develops a model of privatized shared transit with profit-maximizing drivers and rider queuing delays, and studies the efficiency gains from reorganizing privately operated minibuses.
+However, unlike the discrete stochastic queuing model of~\citet{Conwell2025PrivatizedTransit}, we adopt a deterministic continuum queuing framework inspired by~\citet{vickrey1969congestion} and leverage ideas from congestion games, enabling a closed-form equilibrium analysis.